tommedema/serverless-aws-crud-starter/services/02-web/README.md

   - web app code changed
   - cloudformation references injected into web app changed
 - investigate when cloudfront is not caching (`x-cache:Miss from cloudfront`)
+- move `deploy-react-app` plugin outside of this repo and publish to NPM